DavidGilson24/CubeSat-Subsystem/README.md

 - **Attitude & Orbit**: Real orbital measurements might see near-0 g (unless maneuvering) and possibly a different magnetic field strength if the magnetometer is properly calibrated.
 - **Data Logging & Time Sync**: The DS3231 provides consistent timing for data logging, which is crucial for correlating sensor events with ground station telemetry.

 Overall, **these test results confirm** that the sensors are functioning, but **they also highlight** areas needing attention for a real mission scenario (particularly magnetometer calibration and humidity control).
-Once you deploy this subsystem beyond ground-level conditions, expect significantly different readings (e.g., near-zero atmospheric pressure, wider temperature ranges, etc.), and ensure your CubeSat design accounts for these extremes.
+If a telemetry subsystem such as this is deployed, we should notice significantly different readings (e.g., near-zero atmospheric pressure, wider temperature ranges, etc.).